Financial Tool

 How To Use

-1. Enter the **Loan Amount** (Principal).
+1. Enter the **Loan Amount** (The amount you are borrowing).

-2. Enter the stated **Interest Rate**.
+2. Enter the **Interest Rate** (The advertised rate).

 3. Enter the **Loan Term** in years.